prateekkumarweb/prateekkumar.in-archive/content/home/publications.md

 +++
-# Recent Publications widget.
-# This widget displays recent publications from `content/publication/`.
 widget = "publications"
 active = false

 title = "Publications"
 subtitle = ""

-# Order that this section will appear in.
 weight = 20

-# Number of publications to list.
 count = 10

 # List format.